 If I allow people to climb on my land, am I liable if they hurt themselves?

-Landowners and land managers throughout Ontario frequently ask this question of the Ontario Access Coalition (“OAC”), and for good reason.
+Landowners and land managers throughout Ontario frequently ask this question of the Ontario Alliance of Climbers (“OAC”), and for good reason.
 Landowners, land managers, and all other land “occupiers” who allow people to climb on their land do not want their generosity rewarded with the burden of liability for a climbing accident.
 This pamphlet (PDF) provides a brief overview of the risks to occupiers arising from the use of their land by climbers.
 Though the pamphlet focuses on climbing, it applies to other recreational activities like hiking, mountain biking, and cross-country skiing.

 What is liability?

 In law, liability is a court’s decision that on a balance of probabilities one person is responsible for another’s loss.
 The court enforces this responsibility by ordering the liable party to pay money to the injured party as compensation.
 The amount of money payable reflects the severity of the injury and the nature of the conduct that caused it.